 Your optometrist can recommend an ophthalmologist and provide information about what to expect during cataract surgery.
 You’ll see your eye surgeon for post-surgery check-ups, and your optometrist for long-term eye care.

 If your vision is blurred or if you notice a cloudy patch forming on your eye, you may have developed cataracts.
-For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Anderson, Dr. Ferenczhalmy, Dr. Denton, Dr. Royster, Dr. Vilhauer, and Dr. Humphreys at Eye Center of Murphy in Murphy today.
+For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Anderson, Dr. Ferenczhalmy, Dr. Denton, Dr. Royster, Dr. Vilhauer, and Dr. Humphreys at Wylie Eye Center & Eye Center of Murphy in Murphy and Wylie today.

-Q&A With Our Eye Doctor in Murphy, Texas
+Q&A With Our Eye Doctor in Murphy and Wylie, Texas

 What's the best treatment for cataracts?